-WHEREAS, the Governor is authorized by s.
+WHEREAS, the Governor is authorized byes.
 14.035, Wis.
 Stats., to enter into gaming compacts with the several Indian tribal governments within the State of Wisconsin; and

 WHEREAS, the Congress of the United States has enacted into law the Indian Gaming Regulatory Act, P.L.
 100-497, 25 U.S.C. sec.
-2701, et seq., which provides in part that a tribal/state compact maybe negotiated between a tribe and a state to set forth the rules, regulations and conditions under which a tribe may conduct Class III gaming, as defined in the Act, on Indian lands within a state permitting Class III gaming; and the citizens of the Tribe and the citizens of the State of Wisconsin, consistent with the objectives of the Indian Gaming Regulatory Act; and
+2701, et seq., which provides in part that a tribal/state compact may be negotiated between a tribe and a state to set forth the rules, regulations and conditions under which a tribe may conduct Class III gaming, as defined in the Act, on Indian lands within a state permitting Class III gaming; and